Centrattic/pivotal-research/evaluating-probes/README.md

 * del model from cuda at the end of every using it, and clear cache, try to clear gpu entirely so it doesnt hold old stuffs
 * make test size something you pass in during experiment config?
 Either way, test size being manually coded at 0.15 everywhere seems bad, wehn i can pass it into places.
 Perhaps just have main variable with test size written.
 Somehow need to make this generalize nicely to french dataset
 * figure out how to properly run on cuda:1
+* add filtered threshold
+* if i dont pass train flag and some of the probes are untrained why does it skip those?? idkkk oh it skips running train for that set, including rebuild ocnfig.
+So either have to skip all rebuild config or not.
+Should figure out what is best here, probably fix this.
+* change model_check to just be 1 file instead of a module
+* make config for dataclass exps much cleaner, it must have categories for the three sorts of dataclass exps so its much easier to plot

 Reminder that: